mattermost/docs/source/process/feature-release.md

     - Update [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version
     - Ask PMs if there are any notable breaking changes or deprecated features in the release
     - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
-    - Post a reminder in the French Localization channel about the due date for translations - [Example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
+    - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
 Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
 3. Dev:
     - Cut release branch both for server and mobile
         - Merge database upgrade before cutting the branch